Delay distributions

 We will later deal with modelling the infectious process.
 For now, we will focus on modelling how infections get reported in data - the observation process.
 Using infectious disease data for analysis comes with three common challenges:

-1. We don’t normally observe infections directly, but their outcomes as symptomatic cases, hospitalisations or other realisations.
+1. We don’t normally observe infections directly, but their outcomes as symptomatic cases, hospitalisations or other events.

-2. These observations are incomplete (e.g. not every infection leads to hospitalisation, and so focusing on hospitalisations will leave infections unobserved).
+2. These observations are an incomplete representation of total infections (e.g. not every infection leads to hospitalisation, and so focusing on hospitalisations will leave some infections unaccounted for).

-3. These observations happen with a delay after the infection occurs (e.g. from infection to symptoms).
+3. These observations happen with a delay after the infection occurs (e.g. from infection to symptom).

 Load the outbreak data